 are often ignored in city planning on the micro (street), mezzo (neighbourhood) and macro (city) levels.

-and see how she experiences the space, the environment and the people around her.
+Walk to the market in Dakar with Antou in this video and see how she experiences the space, the environment and the people around her.
 What would you change after experiencing the city from her height?

 - Public space - transforming existing physical spaces into places for young children to play and explore nature, and for their caregivers to meet and rest.